 By minimizing the number of steps between a call to an alarm being sent, the system becomes more resilient to data delays as well as being able to raise the alarm almost instantly.

 Inform or act?

-You may have different actions for different deviations, for instance you may want to simply be notified if the number of premium calls increase for a customer or you can enable the system to directly act by blocking international and costly destinations before the operations team receives the first warning.
+You can have different actions for different deviations, for instance you may want to simply be notified if the number of premium calls increase for a customer, or you can enable the system to directly act by blocking international and costly destinations before the operations team receives the first warning.

-There is no limit to how many limits may configure.
-You can have one limit for a country, another for a region in the country and a third for a specific end-point.
-It is up to you to decide what is dangerous and what is trustworthy, once decided you may put all of the rotten eggs in one basket to even detect attacks spread out over multiple destinations all over the world.
+There is no restriction of how many limits you can configure.
+You can have one limit for a country, another for a region in the country and a third for a specific endpoint.
+It is up to you to decide what is dangerous and what is trustworthy, once decided you can put all of the rotten eggs in one basket to even detect attacks spread out over multiple destinations all over the world.

-You may group several customers into a separate group with their own limits; this can be useful as business customers may have more international calls where as private customers may have more premium calls.
+You can also group several customers into a separate group with their own limits; this can be useful as business customers may have more international calls whereas private customers may have more premium calls.